-SGN Natural Gas have pledged their support for Gas Safety Week (16th-22nd September 2019) as part the company’s ongoing commitment to raise awareness about the importance of gas safety.
+SGN Natural Gas has pledged their support for Gas Safety Week (16th-22nd September 2019) as part the company’s ongoing commitment to raise awareness about the importance of gas safety.

 The ninth annual Gas Safety Week sees organisations from across the UK working together to raise awareness of the dangers of poorly maintained gas appliances, which can cause gas leaks, fires, explosions and carbon monoxide (CO) poisoning.